 How to Make Shoes More Comfortable

-One common factor in uncomfortable shoes is that they simply are not broken in properly.
-By properly, we mean gently, over time and to not expect miracles within an hour.
-It's recommended that you wear your shoes for up to an hour at a time on comfortable, foot friendly ground such as inside your house.
+One common factor in uncomfortable shoes is that they just aren't broken in properly.
+By properly we mean gently over time, and to not expect miracles within an hour.
+It's recommended that you wear your shoes for up to an hour at a time on comfortable, foot-friendly ground, like the surfaces inside your home.

-It's also recommended that ever so slightly wet crumpled newspaper (not soaked) is placed in the shoe, left for an hour, and then removed.
-As the newspaper dries it should expand in the shoe and then expand the shoe itself, making it far more comfortable than before.
+It's also recommended that slightly damp newspaper (not soaked) is placed in the shoe, left for an hour, and then removed.
+As the newspaper dries, it should expand in the shoe and then expand the shoe itself, making it far more comfortable than before.

-This one might sound a little strange, but if you hold a hairdryer to the parts of the shoe that feel tight while flexing and moving your feet you will stretch your shoes to a more comfortable shape.
+This one might sound a little strange, but if you hold a hairdryer to the parts of the shoe that feel tight while flexing and moving your feet, you will stretch your shoes to a more comfortable shape.
 Just make sure you don't get the hairdryer too close to your shoes, as it could warp some materials!

-If your shoes are slightly ill-fitting then this will be a core cause of foot discomfort as your feet will constantly be moving around as you walk.
-You can prevent this by using tight shoes with straps or laces.
-Alternatively, there are things you can buy that are built to stop your feet from slipping around.
+If your shoes are slightly ill-fitting, then this will be a core cause of foot discomfort as your feet will constantly slip around as you walk.
+You can often prevent this by tightening your shoes to the often-forgotten top notches.
+Alternatively, the grips below are designed to stop your feet from slipping around.

 It's not always your shoes that are causing the discomfort.
 If you've begun to notice that your feet are uncomfortable in any shoe that you wear, then there's a good chance it's because of your feet, not your shoes.
 Hard calloused skin and overgrown toenails can cause discomfort, but they can be avoided simply by:

-You don't have to tough it out and suffer with uncomfortable shoes as a solution to the problem isn't that far away.
+You don't have to tough it out and suffer with uncomfortable shoes, as a solution to the problem is usually close at hand.
 An insole designed to combat these problems works a treat, as does preventing slipping and providing padding.
 Of course if they don't work, then you could always try the old fashioned way of expanding your shoe with some rolled up, moist newspaper.

-If you want to explore our Comfort Insoles further, then we have a wide selection available that's sure to include something right for your shoes.
-If you have a question or something to add, why not let us know in the comments, or find us on Twitter and Facebook!
+If you want to explore our full range of Comfort Insoles further, then we have a wide selection available that's sure to include something right for your shoes.
+If you have a question or something to add, why not let us know in the comments below, or find us on Twitter and Facebook!